 Music and rhythm seem to be a shortcut to achieving differing mental states.

-Bo Meng et al (2009), concluded that: ”Music has been proved beneficial to improve learning and memory in many species including human in previous research work.
+Bo Meng et al (2009), concluded that: ”Music has been proved beneficial to improve learning and memory in many species including humans in previous research work.
 Although some genes have been identified to contribute to the mechanisms, it is believed that the effect of music is manifold, behind which must concern a complex regulation network.
 To further understand the mechanisms, we exposed the mice to classical music for one month.
 The subsequent behavioral experiments showed improvement of spatial learning capability and elevation of fear-motivated memory in the mice with music-exposure.”
 (Bo Meng, Shujia Zhu, Shijia Li, Qingwen Zeng, and Bing Mei.
 Global view of the mechanisms of improved learning and memory capability in mice with music-exposure by microarray.
 Brain Res.
 Bull., 80(1-2):36–44, 28 August 2009.)

 During meditation one is encouraged and at some point required to achieve deeper levels of relaxation and conscious receptivity.
 Significant research has been done on the “OM” mantra for instance that conclude that resonance plays a causal role in stimulating frequencies within the body and immediate environment to achieve a specific mental (brainwave) state.